 Vienna Philharmonic Orchestra

 There is perhaps no other musical ensemble more closely associated with the history and tradition of European classical music than the Vienna Philharmonic Orchestra.
-In the course of the past 177 years, the orchestra has experienced and influenced the course of musical history around the world.
-To this day, prominent soloists and conductors refer to the unique “Viennese sound” as the outstanding quality that sets it apart from other orchestras.
+Over the past 179 years, the orchestra has experienced and influenced the course of music history around the world, and to this day, prominent soloists and conductors refer to the unique “Viennese Sound” that sets it apart from other orchestras.